 Method:

-Serve with rice and greens, or add more water and boil with sweet potato and carrots to make a flavoursome soup.
+Serve with rice and greens, or add more water and boil with

-Lentils are a great option for vegetarians, as well as the health-conscious (who isn't these days?)
-They're cheap, easy to use and act as a perfect base for lots of spicy dishes: soups, curries, stews and as an alternative to rice.
+a perfect base for lots of spicy dishes: soups, curries, stews and as an

 Food Politics: The Underlying Struggles of Social Eating